 Waste reduction, conservation, and purchasing

-- Composting of all table and food scraps (about 15,000 lbs/year) into our organic garden.
+- Student run compost of all kitchen, table and food scraps (about 15,000 lbs/year) into our organic garden

 - Stationary paper 60% Forest Stewardship Council